2025 Russian strikes on Ukrainian training grounds: List of strikes

 On 1 June 2025, a Russian missile, likely an Iskander struck an undisclosed Ukrainian military training ground located 100 km from the frontline killing at least 12 soldiers and wounding many more.
 According to the spokesman of the Ukrainian Army, Vitaliy Sarantsev, soldiers were alerted in time and stayed in shelters, others didn't have the time to reach them.
 The Commander of the Ukrainian Ground Forces Major General Mykhailo Drapatyi resigned from his post following the attack.

 On 5 June, four days latter Russian forces attacked another training ground on Poltava killing two servicemen.
 On 22 June, Russian forces launched another attack on a training ground of a Ukrainian Mechanized Brigade killing 3 Ukrainian soldiers and wounding 14.

 On 21 July, another Russian Iskander missile stuck a training ground in the city of Kropyvnytskyi killing 15 soldiers including twelve foreign fighters that were present, from United States, Colombia, Taiwan, Denmark and other countries, another 100 were reported wounded.
 On 29 July another Ukrainian military camp was hit leaving 3 dead and 18 wounded.

 Later attacks

 On 12 August, Ukrainian Ground Forces reported that a Russian missile attack with cluster munitions killed one soldier and wounded another 11 at an undisclosed military training center in Ukraine.

-On 24 September 2025, a Russian missile attack using Iskander Missiles targeted a training base of the 242nd Combined Arms Training Grounds near the village of Honcharivske in the Chernihiv Oblast, killing and wounding personel.
+On 24 September 2025, a Russian missile attack using Iskander missiles targeted a training base of the 242nd Combined Arms Training Grounds near the village of Honcharivske in the Chernihiv Oblast, killing and wounding personnel.